Subject Leaders

 Key Stage 4 Curriculum

 Students can opt to study an Art subject at Key Stage 4 as a single option of five periods a fortnight.
-Students can choose from Fine Art, Textiles or 3D Design.
-Each Art GCSE course is 60% coursework and 40% exam.
-All GCSE Art and Design courses are structured in the same way but the different groups will be taught relevant specialist techniques to their subject area.
+The Art GCSE course is 60% coursework and 40% exam.
+All students will be taught specialist techniques to relevant topics/themes.

 We expect students studying Art and Design at GCSE to produce a considerable amount of work outside of lessons.
 All work, from day one of the course will count towards a student’s coursework.